 In Albania, there have been huge celebrations to mark the hundredth anniversary of the foundation of the first nationalist movement.

-In Albania, there have been huge celebrations to mark the hundredth anniversary of the foundation of the first nationalist movement.
+Background: In Albania, there have been huge celebrations to mark the hundredth anniversary of the foundation of the first nationalist movement.
 Thousands gathered in the capital, Tirana, for the biggest rally of all on Sunday (11 June).
 Later Albanian leaders headed a mass procession that ended with the ceremonial re-burying of two of the country's most revered cultural figures.

 SYNOPSIS: The rally marked the hundredth anniversary of the movement for the Defence of the Rights of the Albanian Nation, called the League of Prizren.
 The League opposed the partitioning of Albania and annexing of territory by other Balkan states.